 Trump Tells Congress Of Intent To Take Sudan Off Terror List

-President Donald Trump talks with reporters on Air Force One after participating in the final presidential debate, Thursday, Oct.
-22, 2020, in Nashville, Tenn.
-(AP Photo/Evan Vucci)

-President Donald Trump said Friday that he has informed Congress of his intent to formally remove Sudan from the U.S. list of state sponsors of terrorism in exchange for the African nation transferring $335 million into an escrow account for American terror victims and their families.
+Washington (AP) President Donald Trump said Friday that he has informed Congress of his intent to formally remove Sudan from the US list of state sponsors of terrorism in exchange for the African nation transferring $335 million into an escrow account for American terror victims and their families.
+The move would open the door for the African country to get international loans and aid needed to revive its battered economy and rescue the country's transition to democracy.
+The announcement, less than two weeks before the US presidential election, also comes as the Trump administration works to get other Arab countries, such as Sudan, to join the United Arab Emirates and Bahrain's recent recognition of Israel..

 - FOLLOW US ON: